 2) Pages 12-14 study the Atlantic meridional overturning circulation.
 I have some concerns about these results.
 First, the integration length is only 150 years, which is not long enough for the deep ocean to come into equilibrium with the new IE forcing.
 Second, the manuscript analyzes only the final 50 years, so the changes identified could be simply multi-decadal variability rather than a changed mean.
 The consequences of this limitation will need to be discussed in the manuscript.

 Response: We examined the Atlantic meridional overturning circulation (AMOC) in the 850-year pre-industrial equilibrium run with the SC model (Figure 1c) and the 128-year simulation with the IE platform (Figure 12a).
 After the spin-up period, the AMOC index reached a quasi-equilibrium state in the SC model (Page 5, Line 17-22).
 The IE platform was initialized from the SC equilibrium run every 5 years apart from year 420 to 450.
 As shown in Figure 12a, the Atlantic MOC strength is about 1.2 Sv weaker than SC in the first 40 years, drops almost linearly in the following 20 years by about 0.8 Sv, and then reaches a quasi-equilibrium state.
-The limitation of the relatively short integration length was discussed as suggested.
+The limitation of the relatively short integration length was now discussed as suggested.
 Details can be found in the first paragraph on Page 16.

 3) The statistical significance of the changes is never assessed.
 I suggest applying standard significance tests (e.g. t-tests) to all the results, and re-drawing the figures to indicate the significant regions (e.g. using stippling).